Marloxo/Tower-Defense-Game/Documentation/Guide.md

 - Then we change setting to
   - texture type: sprite
   - filter mode:  point (no filter)
-  - Generate mip maps: off
+  - Generate mipmaps: off
 - After that we go to Image type and change it to `Filled` and fill method to `Horizontal`
 - Finally, we edit our `Enemy` Script and reference the Image and control the `healthbar` according to health amount.

 ## 24. Stage twenty four:
 Let's add a fade in/out when we change scenes!

-- First of all, we create simply UI to animate between on and off to fade between scene
+- First of all, we create simple UI to animate between on and off to fade between scene
 - Then we remove `Graphic recast` so it's dosen't block user input,
 - After that, we create new script Called `SceneFader` which will animate fade in and out between scenes.
 - Finally, we use our new `SceneFader` prefab to animate loading scenes in all over our game.